modelop/fastscore-cli/README.md

 This saves the endpoint into a file named `.fastscore` in the current directory.

-The next mandatory command is to set the Connect configuration.
+The next mandatory step is to set the Connect configuration.
 ```
 fastscore config set config.yaml
 ```